hominh5200/WildRift_hero_detection/README.md

 # Eklipse_test
-This repository contains the source code of May 16th Eklipse test
+This repository contains the source code of Hero detection project:
-## Exercise 1: Hero detection
+- Predict the hero names on the left side of the message bar in Wild Rift

 ## Requirements
 - Python 3.6 or above